-Singapore's growing population and booming economy have contributed to a about 7-fold increase in the amount of solid waste disposed from 1,260 tonnes a day in 1970 to a peak of 8,741 tonnes a day in 2021.
+Singapore's growing population and booming economy have contributed to a 7-fold increase in the amount of solid waste disposed from 1,260 tonnes a day in 1970 to a peak of 8,741 tonnes a day in 2021.

 Solid waste management in Singapore begins at homes and businesses.
 Waste that is not segregated at source is then collected and sent to the waste-to-energy plants for incineration.
 Incineration reduces the volume of solid waste by about 90% and energy is recovered to generate electricity.